 michal dot arbilly [at] emory dot edu

-I am a lecturer at Emory University’s Departments of Biology and Quantitative Theory and Methods.
+I am an assistant teaching professor at Emory University’s Departments of Biology and Quantitative Theory and Methods.
 My research interests are at the intersection of animal behavior, cognition, and evolution, and I am especially interested in how group-living shaped the evolution of learning and decision-making processes.
 I study it using theoretical methods, mainly computer simulations.
-I teach a variety of courses touching on these interests: statistics, evolution, evolutionary game theory, and evolution of human behavior.
+I teach a variety of courses touching on these interests: statistics, evolution, evolutionary game theory, and aspects of data justice in evolutionary genetics.